Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 - The configuration of the terminal to make it suitable for automation.

 - The automation of the processes handling containers.

 - The automation of the systems controlling the equipment.

 2. The Port Automation Drive

 Automation usually involves new terminal developments since there is an opportunity to automate terminal-wide without disrupting existing operations.
-As automation gets implemented, it creates further pressures to improve the productivity of other components to the terminal to keep pace.
+As automation is implemented, it creates further pressures on other components to the terminal to improve productivity in order to keep pace.
 Eventually, the whole terminal can be automated.
-Further, effective automation technologies incite their adoption by other terminals to remain competitive and keep up with the most efficient operational practices.
-Once about 25% of the terminals have adopted a form of automation, a rapid diffusion is expected since the technology has proven to be effective from a cost and operational standpoint.
+Further, effective automation technologies promote their adoption by other terminals needing to remain competitive and keep up with the most efficient operational practices.
+Once about 25% of the terminals have adopted a form of automation, a rapid diffusion is expected since the technology has proven to be effective from a cost and an operational standpoint.
 By the time it reaches 50% of terminals, automation will enter a maturity phase with well-established equipment, standards, and modes of operation.
-It will cease to be a competitive advantage and be a standard mode of terminal operation.
+It will cease to offer a competitive advantage and be a standard mode of terminal operation.

 The push towards automation appears to be an irrevocable trend, further increasing the capital intensiveness of container terminals.
 This is likely to consolidate the competitiveness of the largest terminals able to first invest in automation or afford existing solutions.
 If the cost of automation goes down as expected, it will diffuse into smaller terminals, and the competitive advantage of automation will recede.
-As for the container beforehand, automation will become an industry standard for freight terminals.
+Automation will become an industry standard for freight terminals.